w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 - Finality is usually under a minute.
 - Data availability is built-in through validators and mechanisms like [erasure coding](./learn-availability#erasure-codes).
-- No layer two implies less of a risk as far as the centralization of sequencers or other layer two operators.
+- No L2 implies less of a risk of incurring centralization issues for sequencers or other L2 operators.

 **Cons:**

-- Wasm could be a performance bottleneck, as it's slower than making native calls.
+- Wasm could be a performance bottleneck, as it is slower than making native calls.
 - A considerable amount of data is required in the PoV (proof of validity) function for proving the parachain state.
 - Other limitations within the Parachains Protocol to keeping parachains compatible with the entire orchestration of the relay and parachains.

-Despite these cons, Polkadot remains upgradable through forkless upgrades, which open the protocol through any improvements or changes in the future.
+Despite these cons, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} remains upgradable through forkless upgrades, which allows the protocol to be easily upgradable to stay in line with future technological advances.